Monday, 30 September 2024

 الدار الشامية للمعارف بالإشتراك مع مكتبة دار الملاح, دمشق ١٣٩٩ ١٩٧٩,

-ad-Dār aš-Šāmiyya lil-Maʻārif bi-al-ishtirāk maʻa Maktabah Dār al-Mallāḥ, Dimašq, 1399/1979
+ad-Dār aš-Šāmiyya li'l-Maʻārif bi-al-ištirāk maʻa Maktabah Dār al-Mallāḥ, Dimašq, 11399/1979

-ad-Dār aš-Šamiyya li'l-maʿarif bi-Dimašq, Dimašq 2-1983
+ad-Dār aš-Šamiyya li'l-Maʿarif bi-Dimašq, Dimašq 21983

-I call all versions that have one to five of these mistakes "ʿŪṯmān Ṭaha 0" (UT0) to mark the difference to the Madina prints in which these mistakes are corrected.
-As Muḥammad Hozien has pointed out, there are three different styles printed by the KFC.
-I call them UT1, UT2 and UT3
+I call all versions that have one to three of these mistakes "ʿŪṯmān Ṭaha 0" (UT0) to mark the difference to the Madina prints in which these mistakes are corrected plus two innovations!
+So from 1405/1985 the KFC prints UT1 without the mistakes, and many publisher around the world reproduce the Madina text, e.g. Baḥrain and Dār al-Maʿrif (both taǧwīd and readings other than Ḥafṣ).

 on the next page we have هٰذان instead of هٰذٰن :